Programs

 Next Generation Education

-Laurens County First Steps is partnering with Laurens School Districts 55 & 56 to offer the Parents as Teacher (PAT) program, Partnering with Teen Parents at both respective high schools.
-The program will assist with the education of adolescent mothers and fathers to increase maternal and paternal education, thus improving positive birth outcomes and readiness for kindergarten.
+Laurens County First Steps is partnering with Laurens School Districts 55 & 56 to offer the Parents as Teacher (PAT) program, Partnering with Young Parents at both respective high schools.
+The program will assist with the education of adolescent and young mothers and fathers to increase maternal and paternal education, thus improving positive birth outcomes and readiness for kindergarten.

 Participants can enroll at any stage of their pregnancy or while parenting a child/children ages birth to five.